DataDog/hiring-engineers/answers.md

 The anomaly tool in Datadog looks at historic values and identifies when a value deviates from an expected range.
 The expected range is the grey area.
 A blue line means the value is in the expected range.
 The red means it falls outside of that range.

 Our data set is small since we just started this server.
-Thus, you can see the expected value change (get wider in the y axis) as the model adds additional data points.
+Thus, you can see the expected value change (get wider in the y-axis) as the model adds additional data points.

 Even as the model is being trained on this small dataset, it is smart enough to know that the network traffic from ~18:00 to ~07:00 is abnormal.
 This makes sense as we are looking at a period where the server was down and thus there was no network traffic.